 Field & Study trips are integrated within the curriculum and at least one group excursion is made per year.
 While we partly fund Field & Study trips, students are required to pay towards the cost of travel.
 The student contribution to this is approximately €500 for each academic year.

 Please note that with the outbreak of the Corona Virus, we cannot garauntee study trips.

-There are various funding possibilities for EU and non-EU/EEA students.
-However, be advised that funding is limited and typically, students support their education with a small part-time job.
-Practical information about working in the Netherlands can be found hereand here.
+Avans University do not provide scholarships.
+However, there are various funding possibilities for EU and non-EU/EEA students.
+Be advised that funding is extremely limited.
+Practical information about working in the Netherlands can be found here and here.

 Many countries offer financial support for those who choose to study abroad.
 We strongly recommend that you research the options provided by your home country.
 Applicants from the United States may qualify for funding via the Fulbright Scholar Programme.

 The following websites can help you find the financial resources available to you as an international student:

 Students outside of the European Union must obtain an entry visa (MVV) and resident permit (VVR) prior to their departure for the Netherlands.
 This process takes at least some weeks.
 The Avans International Office applies for these documents on your behalf, after you have been admitted into the programme.
 More information can be found at the Avans Visa page and on this useful website.

 The following countries are exempt from the MVV entry visa:

 All EU/EEA countries; Austria, Belgium, Bulgaria, Cyprus, Czech Republic, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Iceland, Ireland, Italy, Latvia, Lichtenstein, Lithuania, Luxembourg, Malta, Norway, Poland, Romania, Portugal, Slovakia, Slovenia, Spain, Sweden, Switzerland, United Kingdom; Australia, Canada, Japan, New Zealand, South Korea, and the United States.